core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='registration' title="Registration">

 		<t>
 		After discovering the location of an RD Function Set, an endpoint MAY register its resources using the registration interface.
-This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format along with query string parameters indicating the name of the endpoint, its Domain and the lifetime of the registration.
+This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format along with query string parameters indicating the name of the endpoint, its domain and the lifetime of the registration.
 All parameters except the endpoint name are optional.
+It is expected that other specifications MAY define further parameters (it is to be determined if a registry of parameters is needed for this purpose).
 The RD then creates a new resource or updates an existing resource in the RD and returns its location.
-An endpoint MUST use that location when refreshing registrations using this interface. endpoint resources in the RD are kept active for the period indicated by the lifetime parameter.
+An endpoint MUST use that location when refreshing registrations using this interface.
+Endpoint resources in the RD are kept active for the period indicated by the lifetime parameter.
 The endpoint is responsible for refreshing the entry within this period using either the registration or update interface.
 The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameter does not create multiple RD entries.
 		</t>

         <t>The registration request interface is specified as follows:
         <list style="hanging">
           <t hangText="Interaction:">EP -> RD</t>
           <t hangText="Method:">POST</t>
-          <t hangText="URI Template:">/{+rd}{?ep,d,rt,lt,con}</t>
+          <t hangText="URI Template:">/{+rd}{?ep,d,et,lt,con}</t>
           <t hangText="URI Template Variables:">
           	<list>
  				<t hangText="rd := ">RD Function Set path (mandatory).
 This is the path of the RD Function Set.
 An RD SHOULD use the value "rd" for this variable whenever possible.</t>
  				<t hangText="ep := ">Endpoint (mandatory).
-The endpoint identifier or name of the registering node, unique within that Domain.
+The endpoint identifier or name of the registering node, unique within that domain.
 The maximum length of this parameter is 63 bytes. </t>
  				<t hangText="d := ">Domain (optional).
-The Domain to which this endpoint belongs.
+The domain to which this endpoint belongs.
 The maximum length of this parameter is 63 bytes.
 Optional.
-When this parameter is elided, the RD MAY associate the endpoint with a configured default Domain.</t>
+When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.</t>
- 				<t hangText="rt := ">Endpoint Type (optional).
+ 				<t hangText="et := ">Endpoint Type (optional).
 The semantic type of the endpoint.
 The maximum length of this parameter is 63 bytes.
 Optional.</t>
           		<t hangText="lt := ">Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
  				<t hangText="con := ">Context (optional).
 This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
 Optional.
-In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed. </t>
+In the absence of this parameter the scheme of the protocol, source IP address and source port of the register request are assumed. </t>
           	</list>
           </t>
           <t hangText="Content-Type:">application/link-format</t>